 Once installed, a tripod head helps in leveling the ball head quickly.
 In comparison to a bubble level, you need to adjust the individual legs depending on the setup.

 However, not everyone is inclined to use one on their setup.
 Regular photographers should be fine by adjusting the ball head alone.
-The tripod can stay unleveled but, you will still get shots at a perfect angle.
+The tripod can stay unleveled but, you will still get shots at a perfect angle by adjusting after.

 Are tripod leveling heads useful?